Quick Guide: SYBR® Safe DNA Stain

 Protect from light!
 Store at room temperature (<20°C) in the dark.

-METHOD I: IN-GEL SYBR® SAFE DNA STAINING PROTOCOL (Preferred Method)
+IN-GEL SYBR® SAFE DNA STAINING PROTOCOL (Method I, Recommended)

 This fast, easy staining protocol incorporates SYBR® Safe into the molten agarose before the gel is poured into the casting tray.
 This means that the DNA is staining while the electrophoresis experiment is running!
 Results can be visualized immediately post electrophoresis.